ioccc-src/winner/2018/mills/README.md

-The last command is invoking the compiler for an extremely early version of the [B programming language] [3], the predecessor to C.  Thompson missed the convenience of writing code in a high-level language -- Multics was written a version of PL/1 -- and wanted the same convenience on UNIX.
+The last command is invoking the compiler for an extremely early version of the [B programming language] [3], the predecessor to C.  Thompson missed the convenience of writing code in a high-level language -- Multics was written in a version of PL/1 -- and wanted the same convenience in UNIX.
 He preferred BCPL (a typeless language) to PL/1.
 As Dennis Ritchie [wrote] [6]:

 > B can be thought of as C without types; more accurately,